 Experience Rockhampton, As You’ve Never Known It Before

-From April through the October, Rockhampton experiences perfect temperatures, beautiful sunny days and very comfortable temperatures – warm enough to swim yet cool enough to enjoy the great outdoors.
+A destination for all year round, Rockhampton experiences beautiful sunny days and very comfortable temperatures – warm enough to swim yet cool enough to enjoy the great outdoors.
 Nights cool down and while many locals will don their winter fashions, most visitors need no more than a light jacket.

 The Explore Rockhampton Destination Guide is a must read for anyone visiting the Rockhampton Region.
 With information on things to do, places to see, where to eat, drink and stay... we have everything covered in one handy little book.
 Read your copy online now, or pick one up from our Visitor Information Centre at 176 Gladstone Road.